 WLR reported that people in the area will get to see some of the ancient artifacts that were found in the area that bolster the claim that it was one the earliest settlements found in the country.

-The Sinn Fein Councillor for Waterford, Jim Griffin, felt that there could now be a historical trail made, of sorts, from this recent discovery.
+Sinn Féin Councillor for Waterford, Jim Griffin, said in 2018 that there could be a historical trail made, of sorts, from this recent discovery.
 He also noted that the archaeological settlement in Dunmore East could possibly help revitalize fishing communities across that area of the county.

 Originally published in 2018.
 Updated in December 2022.